natural-law/console-docs/en/cocos2d-console.md

 There are depend relationship between commands.
 Two rules about dependencies:

 * The dependent commands will be invoked first.
-* If command A denpend on command B. When you are using command A, the arguments you used will be passed to command B.
+* If command A depend on command B. When you are using command A, the arguments you used will be passed to command B.

 For example: Command `run` depends on command `deploy`, and `deploy` depends on `compile`.